JasonJPeng/unit-4-game/README.md

  You win the game if the total score is equal to the target number.
  You lose th  game when the total score exceeds the target number.

+ ---

+ All the crystals collected will be lost if you lost the game.
+ The goal of this game is to maximize the **value** of your collection